isomerpages/nparks-apoc/_conference/Call for Abstracts.md

 6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Abstract submission should be done by the presenting author as abstract acceptance is predicated on the presenting author being registered by 10 July 2023

+7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Presenting authors of abstracts selected for oral presentation will be offered complimentary registration and should register through this link after confirmation of abstract acceptance.

 #### **Abstract Format**

 1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; State your preference for presentation format (poster presentation / oral presentation)